iAvoe/Software-QA-Testing-Review-1-6/README.md

 - Any unspecified / incorrect behavior should be reported
   - Simple: inconsistency in formatting, spelling
   - Major: crash, exceptions, BSOD
-- Generall, the programmer failed to consider all cases when these bugs occur
+- General, the programmer failed to consider all cases when these bugs occur

 -----